 People say, in that bright light, it’s splendor

 But my shadow rather grows even bigger,

 근데 내 그림자는 되려 더 커져

 So what’s the rating I’d give this song?

 Rating: Running away isn’t always the best option but sometimes a tactical retreat is necessary in situations like this.

 I straight up don’t like this song.
-The beginning is fine, the melody is very hauntingly beautiful and I don’t mind the whole “Do your thang” part but as soon as Suga’s part comes in, it goes downhill for me.
+The beginning is fine, the melody is very hauntingly beautiful and I don’t mind the whole “Do your thang” part but as soon as Suga’s part comes in (which is like the very start of the vocals), it goes downhill for me.
 I can’t lie.
 I do feel as if this a rather lazy piece in the sense that it feels as if they had to quickly slap this together because they had to promote something before they dropped their big album.
 Not sure if it’s the emotionless almost apathetic “yeah, yeah, yeah”s or the starting with the rappers (I really don’t like Suga’s part in this song, but granted, his rapping lately has been a hit or miss for me), but I didn’t vibe with this song.